cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 <><>pull image of an ISS timeline<><>

-Modern ISS timelines follow basically the same structure as early Gemini and Apollo timelines.
-Each one consists of high-level plans that describe broad phases of the mission and low-level procedures for the minute-by-minute, atomic level details.
-They are generally presented as such.
+The structure of modern ISS timelines closely resemble early Gemini and Apollo timelines.
+High-level outlines describe broad phases of the mission and low-level procedures provide minute-by-minute, atomic level details.

 <><>image of timeline with inset<><>

-Matthew and I went back and forth about how a timeline is structured.
-I emphasized being as specific as possible with our definitions.
-The better we define what happens in a timeline, the better we can later analyze it.
-In many of my web performance classes, I repeat the mantra that "you can't optimize what you can't measure."
-The same is true here.
-We can't optimize an EVA timeline if we can't measure it.
-And we can't measure it if we don't know how to define it.
-The more granular our definitions, the better resolution we'll have on the effects of our work against improving EVA timeline performance.

-After a few days of looking at timelines and sussing out what each aspect of the written procedures represents, we came up with a hierarchical schema.
-In it, we defined levels of resolution.
+After a few days of looking at timelines and sussing out what each aspect of the written procedures represents, we came up with a hierarchical schema with four levels.
 As you move down in the hierarchy, what it describes becomes more and more specific.

+<><>image of a full Timeline hierarchy<><>

+_The hierarchy is as follows: Activity -> Task -> Subtask -> Procedure.
+At the bottom, a Procedure represents an a single action, such as tightening a bolt.
+At the top, an Activity describes upwards of hours of mission time._

 Let's take a look at an envisioned Martian spacewalk.

 <><>hierarchy diagram<><>

-_An example timeline with child, parent, sibling pointed out._
+_A small example timeline with child, parent, sibling pointed out._

-Activity -> Task -> Subtask -> Procedure

 <><>check the tense of the examples here<><>

-<><>why being specific matter<><>

 We generalized the idea of an action the astronauts could take on EVA to something we called a Step, with a capital 'S' because it is the formal name of a defined data structure (from now on, capitalized versions of Step, Timeline, Activity, Task, Subtask, and Procedure represent the coded data structure manifestations of their real-life counterparts).
 A Step only needs a short description to identify it and an expected duration.